thecloudexplorers/engineering-standards/coding-standards/powershell-standards.md

 1. **4.1** Function names use PascalCase with a verb-noun pair (e.g. `Initialize-ArtifactFeed`).
    *Note:* Follows PowerShell’s Verb-Noun convention for discoverability.

+2. **4.2** Use approved verbs in function names.
+Note: Use `Get-Verb` to select an approved verb (e.g., Get-UserAccount).
+   *Note:* Ensures consistency with PowerShell’s built-in cmdlets.

+3. **4.3** Ensure function names clearly describe the action and the target.
+Note: Use specific PascalCase nouns (e.g., `Get-User` vs `Get-Users`).
+   *Note:* Improves clarity for users and maintainers.

+4. **4.4** Use singular nouns for cmdlet names unless returning multiple items.
+   *Note:* Prefer singular noun for commands returning a single object.

 ---